tripal/tripal_doc/docs/install/traditional.rst

       sudo systemctl restart apache2

 6. Navigate to your new site in your browser: ``<siteaddress.com>/tripal4/core/install.php`` and follow the instructions for setting up a Drupal site.
-The firs page you should appear similar to this:
+The first page you should appear similar to this:

     .. image:: traditional.1.language.jpg
-        :width: 600
+        :width: 500
         :alt: Drupal Installation, Step 1, Language.

     Select your preferred language and continue.